 When to kill a honey bee colony

 If a honey bee colony becomes established in a property and they are a risk to the health of the occupants then one of the options available to get rid of the honey bees is for it to be destroyed using insecticide.
-Whether this is the most appropriate or viable option will depend upon a multitude of factors, some of which will include,

 The Alternative Methods for the removal of feral honey bee colonies

-Honey bee cutouts
+Honey bee cut-outs

 Once you get rid of honey bees from a void having successfully carried out a honey bee cut-out it is important to proof the area so that future bee swarms don’t recolonise the void.
 Where possible it is advised that the void be filled, providing this will not lead to damage of the property over time.
 During the cut-out as much honey and wax is removed as is practically possible.
 However the area will be attractive to honey bees for many years to come because of the residual odours, pheromones and chemicals given off by the residue remaining.
 The importance of proofing the area properly post honey bee cut-out cannot be over emphasised.

 Another way to get rid of honey bees is to utilise a trap-out, this is not such a common form of honey bee removal in the UK but can be very effective when used in appropriate scenarios.
 We don’t carry out that many of these partly because they are very seasonal and can be very time consuming – preparation is key to their success.
 Effectively the bees are trapped out of the void that the honey bees have colonised and they are then collected in a nuc box over an extended period of time.
 This takes a lot of time as it is based on the life cycle of honey bees and the brood.
 It is however a very effective method for removing bees from voids that cannot be easily accessed, and areas were accessing the void would be very disruptive.